mrkkrp/markkarpov.com/tutorial/exceptions.md

 every exception to be thrown asynchronously has a correctly defined `Exception` instance that wraps it with `SomeAsyncException`, we are safe.

-Alternative solution is the following: we run the action to catch exceptions from in a separate thread forked with e.g. `withAsync` (we will refer to it as *worker thread*) and setup exception handler that catches all exceptions in that thread.
+An alternative solution is the following: we run the action to catch exceptions from in a separate thread forked with e.g. `withAsync` (we will refer to it as *worker thread*) and setup an exception handler that catches all exceptions in that thread.
 When a synchronous exception is thrown there we catch it, pack result in `Either SomeException a` and return to the main thread, where we can do whatever we like with it.
-If an asynchronous exception strikes in the main thread, it propagates to the worker thread and so shuts it down.
+If an asynchronous exception strikes in the main thread, it propagates to the worker thread and shuts it down.

 ### `safe-exceptions`